Aviation: Air transport

 Boeing, Airbus, Ilyushin and Tupolev concentrate on wide-body and narrow-body jet airliners, while Bombardier, Embraer and Sukhoi concentrate on regional airliners.
 Large networks of specialized parts suppliers from around the world support these manufacturers, who sometimes provide only the initial design and final assembly in their own plants.
 The Chinese ACAC consortium has also recently entered the civil transport market with its Comac ARJ21 regional jet.

 Until the 1970s, most major airlines were flag carriers, sponsored by their governments and heavily protected from competition.
 Since then, open skies agreements have resulted in increased competition and choice for consumers, coupled with falling prices for airlines.
-The combination of high fuel prices, low fares, high salaries, and crises such as the September 11 attacks and the SARS pandemic have driven many older airlines to government-bailouts, bankruptcy or mergers.
+The combination of high fuel prices, low fares, high salaries, as well as crises such as the September 11 attacks and the SARS pandemic have driven many older airlines to government-bailouts, bankruptcy or mergers.
 At the same time, low-cost carriers such as Ryanair, Southwest and WestJet have flourished.

 General aviation

 General aviation includes all non-scheduled civil flying, both private and commercial.
 General aviation may include business flights, air charter, private aviation, flight training, ballooning, paragliding, parachuting, gliding, hang gliding, aerial photography, foot-launched powered hang gliders, air ambulance, crop dusting, charter flights, traffic reporting, police air patrols and forest fire fighting.

 Each country regulates aviation differently, but general aviation usually falls under different regulations depending on whether it is private or commercial and on the type of equipment involved.

 Many small aircraft manufacturers serve the general aviation market, with a focus on private aviation and flight training.

-The most important recent developments for small aircraft (which form the bulk of the GA fleet) have been the introduction of advanced avionics (including GPS) that were formerly found only in large airliners, and the introduction of composite materials to make small aircraft lighter and faster.
+The most important recent developments for small aircraft, which form the bulk of the GA fleet, have been the introduction of advanced avionics (including GPS) that were formerly found only in large airliners, and the introduction of composite materials to make small aircraft lighter and faster.
 Ultralight and homebuilt aircraft have also become increasingly popular for recreational use, since in most countries that allow private aviation, they are much less expensive and less heavily regulated than certified aircraft.

 Military aviation

 Simple balloons were used as surveillance aircraft as early as the 18th century.
 Over the years, military aircraft have been built to meet ever increasing capability requirements.
 Manufacturers of military aircraft compete for contracts to supply their government's arsenal.
-Aircraft are selected based on factors like cost, performance, and the speed of production.
+Aircraft are selected based on factors like cost, performance and the speed of production.